 A customer-centric and product-centric company

-Responsible for the design of the logo as well as the design and development of the website using React, along with the Material UI and Bootstrap libraries.
+Responsible for the design of the logo as well as the design in Figma and development of the website using React, along with the Material UI and Bootstrap libraries.
 In addition, a database has been implemented using Airtable.

 Hi!
 My name is David Baquero and I was born in Granada (Spain).
 I lived in Rome for 1 year and in Madrid for 9 years, where my two children were born in 2014 and 2019: Mark and Emma.
 I am currently working remotely from Granada.
 However, we would love to move abroad and we would prefer to live in the United States or Canada, but we do enjoy living in Europe.
 I like to get to know other cultures and languages and at home I have the opportunity to listen and learn (a little) Russian thanks to my wife and children who talk to each other in Russian.I like investment (especially value investing), technology and everything related to digital.
 I found out investment through the books "Invirtiendo a largo plazo (Investing for the long term)", by Francisco García Paramés and "One up on Wall Street", by Peter Lynch.
 Books that are easy to read and that I really recommend.
 Other books I have pending are "The intelligent investor", by Benjamin Graham and "Common stocks and uncommon profits", by Philip A. Fisher, as well as others from the Austrian school (Jesús Huerta de Soto, Friedrich A. Hayek, Ludwig Von Mises), although now I am focusing more on books and articles about Product Management.As for hobbies, I like soccer, the NFL and playing sports, such as soccer, paddle tennis and mountain biking.
 Since I watched the Super Bowl LII (2018) between Philadelphia Eagles and New England Patriots, every year I watch more NFL games during the season and now I follow the whole season, playoffs and, of course, I enjoy the Super Bowl as well.
 It is in my opinion an amazing sport, not only because of the physical, which is the first thing that attracts attention, but as soon as you go in depth a little you realize that it is a sport where there is so much strategy and tactics, in addition to agility in decision-making (if you do not want to see your body tackled) and talent, as in any aspect of life.
 How nice it is to hear: Touchdown!! 🏈I have a lot of curiosity in learning new things.
 I love it!!
 In 2016 I did the Strategic Project Management Program at IE Business School and since the end of 2019 I have done ThePowerMBA, ThePowerDigitalMarketing and the Digital Product Management program at The Valley.
 Besides, the latest books that I have read have been: Building a Storybrand, by Donald Miller; The little book that beats the market, by Joel Greenblatt; Mamba mentality, by Kobe Bryant; Agile Product Management and Product Design, by the company Thiga.